codeplatoon-devops/calculator-webapp/README.md

+# Calculator

+This is a simple flask web app which will run a calculator program in the browser.

-# Installing flask on an AWS EC2 instance
+# Installing on an AWS EC2 instance

 ## Background